JeffDeCola/my-cheat-sheets/software/infrastructure-as-a-service/cloud-services-compute/google-cloud-platform-cheat-sheet/google-compute-engine.md

   * You can send up to `1GB of egress traffic`, in aggregate, to regions except for those in Oceania and China.

-Preemptible VM instances are not included in the Google Cloud Platform Free Tier.
+Preemptible VM instances (VMs that can be shut down by google at any moment) are not included in the Free Tier.

 Full list of [free gcp services](https://cloud.google.com/free/docs/gcp-free-tier).

 ## DIFFERENCE BETWEEN GAE

-Some main differences between `google apps engine`,
+Some main differences between `google app engine` and `google compute engine`,

 * [google app engine (gae)](https://github.com/JeffDeCola/my-cheat-sheets/tree/master/software/infrastructure-as-a-service/cloud-services-compute/google-cloud-platform-cheat-sheet/google-app-engine.md)
   * PaaS